Córdoba's natural wine pioneer

 Natural wines by the glass

-The list changes constantly — whatever the owners have just brought in, that is what you drink.
+The list changes constantly.
+Whatever the owners have just brought in, that is what you drink.
 On any given evening you might find a cloudy orange from Ribeiro, a reductive Montilla-Moriles fino, or a barely-fizzy red from some producer nobody outside Andalusia has heard of.
 The staff know their wines and give honest, unpretentious guidance.
 If something does not suit your palate, they will swap it.
 Most labels are by the glass, which is the point: discovery without commitment.

 Artisan small plates

 Food follows the same philosophy as the wine.
 Raw-milk cheeses from small dairies, artisan charcuterie, quality conserves, smoked fish, bread from a proper baker.
 The menu rotates with what is seasonal and available.
-Nothing is there for show — it is all calibrated to taste good with a natural wine.
+Nothing is there for show; it is all calibrated to taste good with a natural wine.

 The crowd and the atmosphere

 By 7 pm on a Thursday the bar fills with a regular cast: winemakers passing through, local chefs on their night off, a handful of travelers who found the address in a wine magazine.
 Conversations run long.
 Music stays low.
 The walls are plain, the counter worn.
 Jugo Vinos Vivos has no interest in looking like anything other than what it is.
-To continue your exploration of Córdoba's wine bars, Vinoteca Ordóñez in the Judería has a historic cellar and views of the Mezquita, while VinumPlay near the Roman Temple pours from a list of over 300 labels.